Dog-Friendly Bundaberg: Visiting Bundaberg with a Dog

 There’s multiple cafes around Bundaberg that welcome pets to join you in outdoor dining area.

-One highly-rated option is Oodies Cafe in North Bundaberg, not far from the Edina Street off-leash dog park.
-It’s open daily for coffee, breakfast and light lunches.
-Alternatively, head to the outdoor seating at River Cruz Cafe.
+Another highly-rated option is Oodies Cafe in North Bundaberg, not far from the Edina Street off-leash dog park.
+The colourful cafe is open daily for coffee, breakfast and light lunches, with dogs allowed at the outdoor tables.

 If you’re close to Bargara, head to The Windmill.
 It was recommended to me by multiple people as super dog-friendly, but unfortunately we missed out on visiting before it closed for the day.
-Open daily for all-day breakfast and lunch from 11am, with options ranging from fish’n’chips to acai bowls.
+The cafe is open daily for all-day breakfast and lunch from 11am, with options ranging from fish’n’chips to acai bowls.

 The Windmill Cafe Bargara